pviafore/taocp/mix/programs/chapter2/2.3.5/exercises.md

     See [list_check](list_check.mixal)

+    Note ( after reading the answer in the back, my algorithm is too restrictive -> there may be cases where different nodes may have an equivalence even if they aren't pointing to the same thing.)

 12) How can you do garbage collection in real-time, with strict limits on list operation runtime?

     In order to do this, you have to be able to chunk the operations into smaller atoms.
 Then for each operation on a list you can do a little more garbage collection to speed things up.